Comprehensive Eye and Vision Exam

 Your eye doctor may conduct different tests depending upon your age, prior conditions and your medical history.
 Generally speaking, you should schedule a comprehensive eye and vision exam once every year—possibly more often if you have an eye health condition that needs regular management.

 A comprehensive eye and vision examination can take at least an hour and will test all pertinent aspects of your eye health and vision.
-Make sure to bring your insurance card(s) with you.
 Before the exam begins, you’ll need to discuss your medical history with our eye doctor.
 Before you come, write down a list of questions and concerns you have so that you can discuss them during the exam.

 Also bring a list of medications or supplements you are currently taking, as well as your eyeglasses and the most recent prescription you have for contact lenses, if you received them elsewhere.

 When we need to dilate your eyes for the exam, please arrange for a friend or family member to drive you home afterwards.